 - You can use a mandolin to slice the fennel, carrots and radish, but if you don’t have one that’s okay.
 Just use your favorite kitchen knife and slice as thin as possible.

-- If you have a favorite dressing you think would be good for this go ahead and use that!
+- If you have a favorite dressing you think would be good for this go ahead and use that or try my balsamic vinaigrette or garlic scape vinaigrette.

 Leave a Comment